canonical/pi-gadget/README.md

 By default, _snapcraft_ attempts to build the gadget snap in a [Multipass](https://multipass.run/) container, isolating the host system from the build system.
-[Building on LXD](https://snapcraft.io/docs/build-on-lxd) is another option that can be faster, especially when iterating on builds.
+[Building on LXD](https://snapcraft.io/docs/build-on-lxd) is another option that can be faster, especially when iterating over builds.
 Both allow for the build architecture to differ from the _run-on_ architecture, as defined by the `architecture` stanza in the _snapcraft.yaml_ for the gadget
 snap: